-Bianca accepts instructions in all areas of Chambers’ practice including pensions, commercial litigation, probate, employment & discrimination, financial services, and international related matters.
+Bianca accepts instructions in commercial litigation, private client & trusts, pensions, employment & discrimination, financial services, insolvency, and international related matters.

-Her advocacy experience includes High Court and Employment Appeal Tribunal hearings, County Court hearings and multiday Employment Tribunal work.
+Her advocacy experience includes High Court, County Court, Employment Appeal Tribunal hearings and multiday Employment Tribunal work.

 She is a former solicitor, having qualified at Magic Circle firm Slaughter and May in 2012.
 Prior to starting pupillage, Bianca was a judicial assistant to the Lord Chief Justice, Lord Thomas at the Court of Appeal from April to July 2014.
 She was a research assistant at the Law Commission in the Common Law and Commercial Team in 2013-2014.
 She undertook a stage at the European Court of Human Rights in 2012.